JGCRI/pygcam/docs/source/tutorial1.rst

 1.1 Minimal example project
 -----------------------------
-The following is an example ``project.xml`` file that doesn't do anything other than allow us to explore some of the features of the ref:`"run" sub-command <run>`
+The following is an example ``project.xml`` file that doesn't do anything other than allow us to explore some of the features of the :ref:`run <run>` sub-command.

 .. code-block:: xml
    :linenos: